Finger-Ink/heroku-buildpack-chrome-for-testing/README.md

 You can control the channel of the release by setting the `GOOGLE_CHROME_CHANNEL` config variable to `Stable`, `Beta`, `Dev`, or `Canary`, and then deploy/build the app.

-## Using an Older Chrome Release
+## Using a Specific Chrome Major Version

-If the most recent stable Chrome or Chromedriver release has problems, perhaps due to an app dependency like Selenium not being compatible yet, an older major release can be installed.

-You can control how many major versions (milestones) back to install, with `GOOGLE_CHROME_MILESTONE_OFFSET` config variable.

-*This version offset strategy does not lock the app to a specific Chrome version.
-It will still update automatically, but lag behind by the specified offset.*
+If you need to use a specific major version of Chrome (for example, if a newer version is causing compatibility issues), you can set the `GOOGLE_CHROME_MAJOR_VERSION` config variable.

-Set `GOOGLE_CHROME_MILESTONE_OFFSET` to a negative index, such as:
+Set `GOOGLE_CHROME_MAJOR_VERSION` to the desired major version number, such as:

-* `-4` for the previous major stable release
-* `-3` for the current major stable release
-* `-2` for the beta release
-* `-1` for the dev release.
+- `127` for Chrome 127.x
+- `126` for Chrome 126.x

-During build, this offset indexes the milestone-sorted data returned from the Chrome for Testing API [`latest-versions-per-milestone.json`](https://googlechromelabs.github.io/chrome-for-testing/latest-versions-per-milestone.json), in order to resolve a specific version to install.
+During build, this version number is used to fetch the latest minor version within the specified major version from the Chrome for Testing API [`latest-versions-per-milestone.json`](https://googlechromelabs.github.io/chrome-for-testing/latest-versions-per-milestone.json).

+If `GOOGLE_CHROME_MAJOR_VERSION` is not set, the buildpack will use the latest stable version by default.

 ## Migrating from Separate Buildpacks